Jeff Porcaro

-AllMusic has characterized him as "arguably the most highly regarded studio drummer in rock from the mid-'70s to the early '90s" and says that "it is no exaggeration to say that the sound of mainstream pop/rock drumming in the 1980s was, to a large extent, the sound of Jeff Porcaro."
+AllMusic characterized Porcaro as "arguably the most highly regarded studio drummer in rock from the mid-'70s to the early '90s" and said that "it is no exaggeration to say that the sound of mainstream pop/rock drumming in the 1980s was, to a large extent, the sound of Jeff Porcaro."
 He was posthumously inducted into the Modern Drummer Hall of Fame in 1993.

 Early life

 Jeffrey Thomas Porcaro was born on April 1, 1954, in Hartford, Connecticut, the eldest son of Los Angeles session percussionist Joe Porcaro (1930–2020) and his wife, Eileen.
 His younger brother Mike was a successful bassist and was a member of the band Toto.
-Younger brother Steve is still a studio musician and also was a member of Toto.
+Younger brother Steve is still a studio musician and was also a member of Toto.
 Porcaro was raised in the San Fernando Valley area of Los Angeles and attended Ulysses S. Grant High School.
 Jeff's youngest sibling was sister Joleen, born in 1960.